NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, conditioned space, basement - conditioned, basement - unconditioned, garage, other housing unit, other heated space, other multifamily buffer space, other non-freezing space
+     - auto, auto, auto, auto, auto, auto, auto, conditioned space, basement - conditioned, basement - unconditioned, garage, other housing unit, other heated space, other multifamily buffer space, other non-freezing space
      - The space type for the cooking range/oven location.
-If not provided, the OS-HPXML default (see `HPXML Cooking Range/Oven <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-cooking-range-oven>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Cooking Range/Oven <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-cooking-range-oven>`_) is used.
    * - ``cooking_range_oven_fuel_type``
      - false
      -